scottzach1/Project-Beans/project_requirement/project-requirement.md

-potentially dangerous nature of the product being developed. **It is critical that all legal regulations are followed by the design** of the system as any breaches can pose a real threat to the health and safety of the relevant project stakeholders.
-Furthermore, the legal repercussions from the breaches will drastically impact the project and its ability to continue.
+potentially dangerous nature of the product being developed. **It is critical that all legal regulations are followed by the design** of the system as any breaches can pose a real threat to the health and safety of project stakeholders.
+Furthermore, the legal repercussions from any breaches could severely impact the project and its ability to continue.

----

 ## 4. Verification